 Others choose rent-to-own because of the flexibility it offers.

 For example, a family replacing a broken appliance may need a working refrigerator immediately but prefer the ability to return the product if their circumstances change.
-In this situation, the flexibility of a rent-to-own agreement can be helpful.
+In this situation, the flexibility of a Rental-Purchase Agreement can be helpful.

 Similarly, some consumers may choose rent-to-own because they prefer a transaction that does not involve borrowing money or taking on long-term debt.